wingkwong/leetcode-the-hard-way/solutions/1800-1899/1859-sorting-the-sentence-easy.md

 * The words in `s` are separated by a single space.
 * `s` contains no leading or trailing spaces.

-## Appraoch 1: Sorting with Comparator
+## Approach 1: Sorting with Comparator

 ```cpp
 class Solution {